Culture

 1 minutes to read — 156 words

 The Long Way to a Small, Angry Planet is a science fiction novel by Becky Chambers.
 It borrows some tropes of the genre that’ll be familiar to fans of Firefly and The Expanse.
 However, Angry Planet is light on world-building and plot; it’s almost entirely character-driven.
 I liked the first half of the book, when getting to know the characters—many of whom are alien species—and, for the most part, the characterization is well done.
+Unfortunately, it’s not enough to drive an entire novel.

 "The North Water" by Ian McGuire